 The OAuth flowAnchor link to section titled "The OAuth flow"

-The following diagram illustrates the OAuth flow based on the actions of the merchant, your app, and Shopify:
+The following diagram illustrates the OAuth flow based on the actions of the user, your app, and Shopify:

-The merchant makes a request to install the app.
+The user makes a request to install the app.

-The app redirects to Shopify to load the OAuth grant screen and requests the merchant to authorize the required scopes.
+The app redirects to Shopify to load the OAuth grant screen and requests the user to authorize the required scopes.

-The merchant authorizes the app by consenting to the requested scopes.
+The user authorizes the app by consenting to the requested scopes.